-- Green woodworking encompasses a number of projects, but specifically refers to using fresh cut wood, which contains a good deal of moisture.
-This makes it flexible and much easier to carve than dry wood
+Green woodworking uses freshly cut logs, which contain a good deal of moisture.
+This makes it much easier to carve than dry wood.

-- The adze and carving axe a responsible for most of the roughing work, removing large portions of waste wood very quickly and efficiently.
-These are also the two tools capable of doing the carver most harm.
+An adze and carving axe a responsible for most of the roughing work, removing large portions of waste wood very quickly and efficiently.

-- Sometimes I use a mallet and gouge to rough out portions of the bowl that the adze and axe have trouble reaching.
+Sometimes a mallet and gouge are used to rough out portions of the bowl that the adze and axe have trouble reaching.

 A lighter carving axe reduces arm fatigue while helping to remove small sections of wood to achieve the right wall thickness.

 A series of gouges of different sizes and shapes are used for finish cuts.
 Different gouges produce different textures.

 A spokeshave or block plane are used on flat surfaces on the outside of the bowls.